Skip to content

 FletEasy.__self = self

-self.__pagesys = automatic_routing(self.__path_views) if self.__path_views else None
+self.__pagesys = automatic_routing(str(self.__path_views)) if self.__path_views else None

 # ─── App Lifecycle ────────────────────────────────────────────────